Aaron Hicks Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

 - The Orioles' 3.97 team ERA ranked 17th among all MLB pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs at a clip of 1.1 per game (14th in baseball).
+- The Orioles surrendered 171 total home runs last season (1.1 per game) to rank 14th in baseball.

-- Kremer (0-0) pitches for the Orioles to make his second start of the season.
+- The Orioles will send Irvin (0-1) out to make his second start of the season.

-- His last time out came out of the bullpen on Wednesday when the righty threw 2/3 innings against the Texas Rangers while giving up hits.
+- The left-hander last pitched on Sunday against the Boston Red Sox, when he tossed four innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.